fozretro/ap6rtc/SMJOIN.md

 3. NewStart2: LDX &F4 → Service2 executes → returns
 4. NewStart3: LDX &F4 → Service3 executes → returns to OS

-## Step-by-Step Instructions for SMJoin Compatibility
+## Step-by-Step Instructions for SMJoin Compatibility and Creating a Combined ROM

 The approach for making a ROM SMJoin-compatible depends on how the ROM is compiled and what tools are available.
 There are two main methods:

-- **Method A**: For ROMs compiled with BBC BASIC, which has built-in relocation generation capabilities
+- **Method A**: For ROMs compiled with BBC BASIC, which has a built-in 6502 compiler that can be customized to generate the relocation bitmap
 - **Method B**: For ROMs compiled with other assemblers (BeebAsm, Lancs Assembler, etc.), which require post-processing tools

 Both methods achieve the same result: a ROM with proper relocation data that SMJoin can process, but they use different techniques to generate that relocation data.

 ### Method A: BBC BASIC ROMs (MiniRom.bas, AP6v133.src)

+**Source files location:** `src.smjoin/MiniRom.bas`, `src.smjoin/SMJoin.bas`

 This method shows how `MiniRom.bas` implements SMJoin compatibility using BBC BASIC's built-in relocation generation.